I have a friend, we'll call her Susie, and every year she gets a massive tax refund check. (to be fair, I have many friends like this and so do you)

 That's what I mean when I say the automatic savings apps (not to be confused with personal finance apps, which help you manage your money better) are bad math but good personal finance.

 So, if you want to jump on the automatic savings app bandwagon, here are a few options:

 - Rize – My current favorite because they let you set your own fee, rather than charging you a specific amount.
 You can read our full review of Rize to help make your decision.

-- Chime – More than an app, it's a bank account but has automatic savings features. (and you get $5 for opening a new account and deposit funds)
+- Chime – More than an app, it's a bank account but has automatic savings features (see our full review of Chime).